-Best Small Ultraportable Lightweight Laptops for Travel
+Best Small Ultraportable Lightweight Laptops for Travel in 2021

 Having a laptop as a digital nomad is essential for your career.
 While you may not work on one directly, you should still have one in case you do need one.
 Finding the perfect one for you is fairly easy.
 Before deciding on one, however, you will need to consider a couple of things.

 What Makes a Laptop Good for Traveling